By Peter J. Francis, HGPublishing Editor

 Definition: A sentence is a complete and independent statement.
 A sentence consists of something taking an action.
-Even a single word command, such as "Go!" is a sentence, even though the subject (you) is not included, it is implied.
+Even a single word command, such as "Go!" is a sentence.
+Although the subject (you) is not included, it is implied.

 The main parts of the sentence are the subject and the predicate.
 Usually the subject is the name of something taking action and the predicate is all the rest, including the object.
 The most commom sentence faults are sentence fragments and run-on sentences.
 See "How to Fix Run-on Sentences."